 Your content should be able to help buyers (at all stages) move down your funnel.
 The only way to accomplish this is to keep promoting your message.

 Promoting your message isn’t complex either.
-If you’ve successfully integrated LinkedIn live video into your content strategy, you’ll have supporting content in the form of social posts, blog posts, and more to connect the dots for your audience.
+If you’ve successfully integrated LinkedIn live examples of video into your content strategy, you’ll have supporting content in the form of social posts, blog posts, and more to connect the dots for your audience.

 For example, Dave Kerpen has produced numerous articles and social posts on leadership and related topics.
 If you’re a leader wanting to expand your career, you’ll find his content uniquely positioned to help you explore your growth potential.